 210/2019 - A Woman, her Son and the Sunday World

-On 7 November 2019 the Press Ombudsman upheld a complaint that the article breached Principle 5 and Principle 9 of the Code of Practice.
+The Press Ombudsman has upheld a complaint that the article breached Principle 5 and Principle 9 of the Code of Practice.
 The Sunday World published a report that a woman had been visiting her husband who was in prison.
 Several photographs of her with a teenage boy whose face was pixilated accompanied the report.
 These showed her and the boy outside the prison.

 Solicitors representing the woman and the boy, who was her son, complained that the report had breached Principle 5 (Privacy) of the Code of Practice by reporting their clients’ prison visit.
 They stated that given that “two members of the public, who have neither committed any crime nor been convicted of any offence, are attending at a prison to visit a family member” was not newsworthy and was a breach of their clients’ privacy.
 They further claimed that Principle 9 (Children) had been breached as irrespective of the blurring of the face of the son he was easily identifiable in the photographs published in the Sunday World to “those known to him in the locality”.
 They stated that the publication of the photographs breached Principle 9.2 which states Journalists and editors should have regard for the vulnerability of children … and what circumstances if any make the story one of public interest.